bmarsh9/kubegaze/index.md

 ### How it Works

 KubeGaze supports an agent/server model.
 You install the agent (which is just a K8 Admission Webhook) in your cluster and the server portion can be deployed anywhere.
 Once the webhook is installed, it forwards events from the Kubernetes API server to the server portion.
 This allows you to deploy it anywhere and consolidate events from all of your clusters.
+You can optionally install a third component called the "indexer" that maps out a visual graph of your cluster.
+This container just runs in a pod in each K8 cluster, queries the objects currently deployed and sends the data to the server.

 ### Getting Started

 ##### Pre-reqs - Make sure you have a Kubernetes cluster running and docker installed on your local machine.
-We are going to deploy the webhook and the server portion will be installed locally.
+We are going to deploy the webhook and indexer in the cluster.
+The server portion will be installed locally.
 [Here is a quick way to install Kubernetes](https://microk8s.io/docs/getting-started)

 ```
 root@alf:~/kubegaze# microk8s.kubectl version